 Shall have the curb stop in a location as determined by the Department.
 A vault or meter pit may be required by the Department.
 If required, such vault or meter pit shall be generally located on the customer's property in the immediate vicinity of the property line closest to the curb stop in a location approved by the Department.
 Such vault or meter pit shall contain the meter, shutoff valve and if determined by the Department, a backflow prevention device whereupon the type of backflow prevention device may require a backflow enclosure in lieu of a vault.
-Meter reading equipment shall be immediately appurtenant-adjacent to such vault or meter pit or enclosure.
+Meter reading equipment shall be immediately appurtenant adjacent to such vault or meter pit or enclosure.
 Vaults and enclosures and their contents shall be subject to the specifications of the Department.
-Cost of vaults or meter pits and enclosures shall be maintained by the customer-Customer in adequate operating condition to protect contents and their operation, and shall be free of standing water,.
-Only those manufactured homes complying with the requirements of RSA 205-A:6 shall be read separately by the City, and costs to install, maintain, and upgrade such sub-sub-meters shall be borne by the customerCustomer.
+Cost of vaults or meter pits, enclosures and any contents are the responsibility of the customer Customer.
+Vaults or meter pits and enclosures shall be maintained by the customer Customer in adequate operating condition to protect contents and their operation, and shall be free of standing water.
+Only those manufactured homes complying with the requirements of RSA 205-A:6 shall be read separately by the City, and costs to install, maintain, and upgrade such sub-sub-meters shall be borne by the customer Customer.
 All others will be read at the master/common meter in the vault or meter pit.